bfox9900/RECOMPILER/readme.md

 them into the TARGET image while keeping a named reference in the COMPILER wordspace of the "host" Forth system.

 ## How it Works
-The method used here is based on information found in the "Forth Progammers Handbook" , Conklin and Raher.
+The method used here is based on information found in the "Forth Progammers Handbook" , Conklin and Rather.

 The fundamental idea is to use the Forth wordlists (Vocabulary) system to control the Cross-compiler's search order so that difference words will